muhammad-fiaz/devfolio/README.md

 > Make Sure to ⭐ the Repo if You liked it -- It Helps!

-**Note:- Documentations of my Projects are or may not fully ready yet due to Active Projects development**
+**Note:- Documentations of my Projects are or may not be fully ready yet due to Active Project development**

 ## Making Changes
 You can contribute to the documentation in the following ways: